 Alternative spellings and terms: rip rap, rip-rap, rock armor

 You often see the shores of lakes, ponds, rivers, and other waterbodies lined with piles of rock to prevent erosion, protection for manmade structures, or just to give some sense of order to a shoreline.
 These rocks are called riprap.
-Rocks are stronger than soil, or sand and so reduce erosion from waves and ice, but they come with a number problems.
-Although in landscaping riprap is usually composed of locally available rock, it can be specially formed concrete, or broken up concrete, bricks or other debris from demolition.
+Rocks are stronger than soil or sand, reducing erosion from waves and ice, but they come with many problems.
+Although in landscaping riprap is usually composed of locally available rock, it can be specially formed concrete or broken up concrete, bricks, or other debris from demolition.

 Benefits of Riprap

 Habitat can also be protected with the aid of riprap.
-In my area the Lake Winnebago system has seen catastrophic sedge meadow wetland loss due to high water levels from dam construction.
-Well over 10,000 acres of floating wetland mats have ripped out, floated into open water where it disintegrates.
+In my area, the Lake Winnebago system has seen catastrophic sedge meadow wetland loss due to high water levels from dam construction.
+Over 10,000 acres of floating wetland mats have ripped out and floated into open water where it disintegrates.
 Lining the wetland with rock armor has stopped this type of erosion, but also prevents the natural interaction between wetland and lake.
-Still it is much better to have wetlands, than shallow, turbid open water that has largely replaced them.
+Still, it is much better to have wetlands than shallow, turbid open water that has largely replaced them.

 Riprap is preferable to seawalls.
-As their name implies a seawall is a vertical, or near vertical hard structure on the shore of a lake or river.
+As their name implies, a seawall is a vertical or near-vertical hard structure on a lake or river’s shore.
 Seawalls are constructed of concrete, stone, metal, or wood.
 Seawalls offer the ultimate in shoreline protection, but they also direct the power of the waves back into the lake where they can erode the bottom sediments.
-Seawalls prevent turtles, frog, muskrats, ducklings, and other critters from getting out of the lake, and can be detrimental to wildlife populations.
+Seawalls prevent turtles, frogs, muskrats, ducklings, and other critters from getting out of the lake, and can be detrimental to wildlife populations.
 Seawalls also provide no places for young fish and invertebrates to hide.